 You have already created the Purchasing view of a material for a certain plant, but now you want to create the Purchasing view for a second plant.
 To do this, you must choose the Create Material app.
 You are creating data for a new plant.

 Important Material Master Fields

 In this section, we will describe some important fields that are generally relevant.
-Other process-related fields are discussed in the respective chapters.

 Each time you create a new material master record, you must select a material type to which the material is to be assigned.
 Materials with the same properties are assigned to the same material type.
 Examples of material types are raw materials, semi-finished products, and finished products.

 The material type is a key, each material is assigned to a material type, and the material type performs important control functions.
 Among other things, the material type influences the following:

 - Which number the material should have (internally assigned, user assigned, numeric, alphanumeric, number range, and so on)

 - Whether the material should be a product or a service

 - Which screens appear in which sequence during material master maintenance

 - Which fields in the master record are required fields, optional fields, or hidden fields that should only be displayed (in other words, the material type influences field selection control)